-When you have performed the basic setup steps, then you can move on to the deployment-based production tasks that you will want to perform:
+When you have performed the basic setup steps, then you can move on to the deployment-based production tasks.
+These include:

 - "Monitoring your own Orbix applications". - "Monitoring your Orbix servers on multiple hosts". - "Monitor multiple Orbix domains on the same host". - "Further information".